corpusops/corpusops.bootstrap/README.md

 # CORPUS OPS BOOTSTRAP PACKAGE

 ## INTRO
-This packages helps to bring out a working ansible environment to boostrap a whole modern infrastructure
+This packages helps to bring out a working ansible environment to bootstrap a whole modern infrastructure

 ## Documentation topics
 - [Docs](./docs)